rtic-rs/rtic/book/en/src/preface.md

 Rust `async`/`await` support is still incomplete and/or under development (e.g., there are no stable way to express `async` closures, precluding use in iterator patterns).
 Nevertheless, Rust `async`/`await` is production ready and covers most common use cases.

 An important property is that futures are composable, thus you can await either, all, or any combination of possible futures (allowing e.g., timeouts and/or asynchronous errors to be promptly handled).
-For more details and examples see Section [todo].

 ## RTIC the model